bonitasoft/bonita-web/README.md

 ## Structure ##

 ### Parent pom.xml ###
-Contains the common mavne configuration such as:
+Contains the common maven configuration such as:
 - the definition of all the dependencies version, e.g., junit.version, bonita.engine.version, gwt.version, ...
 - the maven repositories